whizzml/examples/readme.md

 - `cross-validation` Scripts for performing k-fold crossvalidation.
 - `clean-dataset` Scripts and library for cleaning up a dataset.
 - `boruta` Script for feature selection using the Boruta algorithm.
+- `cluster-classification` Script that determines which input fields are most important for differentiating between clusters

 ## Compiling packages and running tests